Macedonia

 for Ottoman victory

-Ali did not give up cabling Istanbul and also the Bulgarian and German commanders about the conditions.
-On October 6, the Ottoman High Command ordered the Rumeli Field Detachment to prepare to return to Turkey.
-Soldiers’ joy did not last long.
-Two days after the above mentioned order was issued, Enver Pasha sent another cable: “Order for your return to Turkey is cancelled.”
+Undeterred, Ali Bey persisted in informing Istanbul, as well as the Bulgarian and German commanders, about the challenging conditions.
+On 6 October, the Ottoman High Command issued an order for the Rumeli Field Detachment to prepare to return to Turkey.
+However, the soldiers' jubilation was short-lived.
+Just two days later, Enver Pasha transmitted a contradictory cable: "Order for your return to Turkey is cancelled."

-In May 1918, the Rumeli Field Detachment was ordered to return to Turkey.
-At the end of June, troops left from the Romanian port of Costanza by ferry for Batum on the East Black Sea coast.
-There they would join the Third Army.
-Turkish presence in Europe during the First World War was over.
+By May 1918, the Rumeli Field Detachment received orders to retreat to Turkey.
+At the close of June, the troops embarked from the Romanian port of Costanza, ferrying across to Batum on the East Black Sea coast.
+There, they were destined to join the Third Army, marking the end of the Ottoman Empire's presence in European theaters during the First World War.

-In conclusion, it would not be an aberration to say that the XX Army Corps was sent to Macedonia for nothing.
-In a time when fresh troops were desperately needed in other fronts, 25,000 men spent their time in the Balkans doing nothing.
-It was a big mistake and an unnecessary waste of manpower.
-In contrast with the XX Corps, the Rumeli Field Detachment was very active and also successful against the French in the lake region around Monastir.
+In retrospect, it's not an exaggeration to assert that the dispatch of the XX Army Corps to Macedonia yielded little.
+At a time when fresh forces were direly required on other fronts, 25,000 men idled away their days in the Balkans.
+A colossal misstep, a needless squandering of manpower.
+In stark contrast, the Rumeli Field Detachment emerged as a dynamic and triumphant force, asserting dominance over the French in the lake region around Monastir.